GoogleContainerTools/kpt-functions-sdk/docs/concepts.md

 ![function][img-func]

-- `FUNC`: A program, packaged as a docker container, that performs CRUD (Create, Read, Update, Delete) operations on the input.
+- `FUNC`: A program, packaged as a container, that performs CRUD (Create, Read, Update, Delete) operations on the input.
 - `input`: A Kubernetes List type containing objects to operate on.
 - `output`: A Kubernetes List type containing the resultant Kubernetes objects.